Skip to main content

 After building software for over a decade rebuilding a part of a stack with a similar tool feels like a waste of time.
 I want to spend my time creating value, and the shininess of a new tool loses lustre quickly with new tool pains.
 I only want to replace it when it's no longer suitable, and the longer that takes the better.

-Top open source AI red teaming tools (2025)
+Top open source AI red-teaming and fuzzing tools (2025)

 Note: We build Promptfoo.
 We include competitors and link to their docs for balance.